snowch-labs/distributed-app-architectures/README.md

 A fictional startup is used for the examples, "E-MART" who are aiming to be the next big online retailer.

+### Overall architecture constraints

+- The solution will be built using microservices approach
+- The solution will be built on IBM Cloud
+- The solution will be built using IBM Cloud Continuous Delivery
+- The solution will be open source

 ### Project 1 - Catalog MVP